 VCU is committed to providing a safe and inclusive environment free from sexual violence.
-For those who unfortunately have experienced sexual violence, VCU offers care and support and encourages them to seek this help as soon as possible; also, as time passes, important evidence may be lost.
-The VCU community can contact the VCU Police Department (which offers the You Have Options program), VCU Health System Forensic Nurse Services (through the Emergency Department), and for students, the Wellness Resource Center, Student Health Services and University Counseling Services.
+For those who have experienced sexual violence, VCU offers care and support and encourages them to seek this help as soon as possible.
+The VCU community can contact the VCU Police Department (which offers the You Have Options program), VCU Health System Forensic Nurse Services (through the Emergency Department), and for students, Student Health Services and University Counseling Services.
 Equity and Access Services serves as the Title IX office for VCU and coordinates the university’s response to reports.
-Students can explore, in a confidential setting, available options based on individual circumstances, by contacting the University Counseling Services at MyOptions@vcu.edu.
+Students can explore, in a confidential setting, available options based on individual circumstances, by contacting Advocacy Services through University Counseling Services at MyOptions@vcu.edu.

 “I Don't Know Where to Start?”